Visit the institution website for COVID‑19 updates

 Our facilities include access to Bloomberg terminals, which are used by financial traders and investment banks globally.
 These give you access to live financial and economic data, portfolio construction and optimisation tools, information and analytics to support your studies.
 We are also equipped with state-of-the-art software packages such Stata, Matlab and Python.

 A two-week pre-sessional course is available to bring you up to speed with your quantitative skills.

 On graduation you will have the ability to solve theoretical and applied problems in economic policy, critically evaluate current research, develop simplified frameworks for studying the real world and be able to appreciate what would be an appropriate level of abstraction for a range of economic issues.

-• Excellent career prospects; economics has an impressive employment record and graduates’ starting salaries are amongst the highest in the country.
+- Excellent career prospects with economics graduates having an impressive employment record and starting salaries amongst the highest in the country

 - Be part of a relatively small cohort enabling you to receive individual support from the course director and other academic staff